 In a non-COVID school year, school begins at 8:00 a.m. but students may arrive as early as 7:30 a.m. for supervised care at no cost.
 Students may enter the classroom at 7:50 a.m.
 Dismissal times are as follows:

 - Fifth through Eighth Grade: 3:05 p.m.

-Students in pre-kindergarten through eighth grade may attend After School Care until 6:00 p.m. on a regular or drop-in basis.
-There is a fee for this program.
+Students in pre-kindergarten through eighth grade may register for our After School Care program.

-In Lower School, limited accommodations are available because we are able to provide small-group, individualized instruction within the regular classroom to meet student needs.
+In Lower School, we are able to meet student needs through our small-group, individualized instruction within the regular classroom.

-In Middle School, in order for accommodations to be considered for students, we require a current educational evaluation (within 3 years) that indicates academic impairment (below average scores) and evidence from the classroom supporting the need for recommended accommodations.
+In Middle School, in order for accommodations to be considered for students, we require a current educational evaluation (within 3 years) that indicates academic need for support (below average scores) and evidence from the classroom which also supports the need for recommended accommodations.

 Are teachers available for academic assistance?

 Every teacher at St. Timothy's School is committed to helping students reach their academic potential.
 Our Lower School teachers are available throughout the year for parent conferences (by appointment only) to discuss ways both the parent and the teacher can help the student reach his or her potential in the classroom.